Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Proposed Method

-The single most marked observation of these models is that they perform reasonably well in transforming contextual information of input prose to poems.
-Meaning that generated poems bear a close resemblance to both ground truth prose and their relative poem in terms of their domain-of-speak.
+The most striking observation about encoder-decoder models is their effectiveness in expressing prose context as poetry.
+In other words, encoder-decoders' generated poems bear a close semantic resemblance to both the input prose and the ground-truth poem.
+In addition, ancient poems are generally context-rich, and so the ability to include context within generated poems is extremely valuable.
 Additionally, these models learn to generate poems with fair lengths and acceptable poetic meters.
-However, they suffer from a lack of poeticness, which means there are particular prerequisites that their literature does not fulfil as eligible Persian poetry.
-Below is a list of their shortcomings. \begin{itemize} \item Very few generated samples in set \(I_{1:m}\) seem to have formed rhythmic literature. \item Even though an acceptable level of context transformation is seen among sets \(X_{1:a}\) and \(I_{1:m}\), seq2Seq models seem to be unable to narrate that information and get to a specific point. \item Set \(I_{1:m}\) forms irrational associations of words. \end{itemize} Hence, such architectures as the only source of translation account for incoherent and unintelligible results with weak human evaluation scores.
+The outputs, however, often lack poeticness, which means that they do not adhere to particular literary rules and cannot be considered standard Persian poetry.
+Below is a list of their shortcomings: \begin{itemize} \item Very few generated samples in set \(I_{1:m}\) seem to have formed rhythmic literature. \item Despite exhibiting an appropriate level of context transformation from \(X_{1:a}\) to \(I_{1:m}\), Seq2Seq models didn't seem to \textit{narrate} that information and arrive at a precise meaningful point in our experiments. \item Set \(I_{1:m}\) forms irrational associations of words. \end{itemize} Consequently, encoder-decoder architectures produce incoherent and unintelligible results with weak human evaluation scores on our dataset, making them an inefficient alternative.
+Training machine translation models with small corpora has the disadvantage that even robust architectures fail to generalize well and overfit the data.
+As our setting is extremely low-resourced, the model cannot simultaneously learn from insufficient data to map input features to output features and also produce well-written ancient poems, which alone is an arduous task.
+Alongside our trained NMT models, we also experimented with two available pretrained Persian GPT2 models from \citet{bolbol} and \citet{ParsGPT2} that were already trained on the Ganjoor dataset.
+Still, these approaches either failed to converge or were stuck in local minima or produced low-quality poems.
+Having mentioned the encoder-decoder models' inefficiencies in poem generation, the scarcity of our parallel data, the uniqueness of Persian poetry's nature, and the availability of a relatively larger number of monolingual data on the target side, we introduced the following two additional stages.